szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Crown of Lies more consequential when used (1655) (BGEE BG2EE EET)

-Now it reduces Lore by 20 (down from 30), but it also decreases Wisdom by 2, Detect Illusions by 10, and applies a -2 saving throw penalty vs. Illusion magic.
+Now it reduces Lore by 20 (down from 30), but it also decreases Wisdom by 2, Detect Illusions by 10, and applies a -2 Saving Throw penalty vs. Illusion magic.
 This is compensated by providing 2 spell slots at level 4.

 ### Make the Helmet of Dumathoin slightly more powerful (1656) (BGEE BG2EE EET)